15 Clinical Trial Patient Recruitment Companies (And How to Choose One)

 How quickly can this company develop materials and a recruitment strategy?

 Some companies include their recruitment speed as part of their value proposition to potential customers.
-If you’re on a tight schedule, like many sponsors and sites are, ask potential vendors for a rough outline of their timeline for creating materials and submitting them to your IRB.
+If you’re on a tight schedule for meeting your patient enrollment goals, like many sponsors and sites are, ask potential vendors for a rough outline of their timeline for creating materials and submitting them to your Institutional Review Board (IRB).

 How will patients be screened?